-• Loss of dependent child status under the plan rules.
+• Loss of "dependent child" status under the plan rules.
 Under the Affordable Care Act, plans that offer coverage to children on their parents' plan must make the coverage available until the adult child reaches the age of 26.

+Qualified Beneficiaries

-Qualified Beneficiaries - A qualified beneficiary is an individual covered by a group health plan on the day before a qualifying event occurred that caused him or her to lose coverage.
+A qualified beneficiary is an individual who was covered by a group health plan on the day before a qualifying event occurred that caused him or her to lose coverage.
 Only certain individuals can become qualified beneficiaries due to a qualifying event, and the type of qualifying event determines who can become a qualified beneficiary when it happens.
 A qualified beneficiary must be a covered employee, the employee's spouse or former spouse, or the employee's dependent child.
-In certain cases involving the bankruptcy of the employer sponsoring the plan, a retired employee, the retired employee's spouse or former spouse, and the retired employee's dependent children may be qualified beneficiaries.
+In certain cases involving the bankruptcy of the employee's dependent children may be qualified beneficiaries.
 In addition, any child born to or placed for adoption with a covered employee during a period of continuation coverage is automatically considered a qualified beneficiary.
 An employer's agents, independent contractors, and directors who participate in the group health plan may also be qualified beneficiaries.